 1 (shallow / tip of the iceberg)

-Do you find it challenging to structure your day?
+Do you find it challenging to structure your day and sustain motivation?
 Have you tried hard to manage your time with calendars and other tools, and it just does not work for you?
 You are not alone, and you are not at fault.
-Join other grad students to explore a different mindset and process to structure your day.
-Become more aware of what approach might work for you and get ideas for ways you can implement those approaches in daily life.
+Time management is more about managing your energy, enabling and supporting yourself, and shifting your mindset to learn to navigate each day as it unfolds.
+Join other grad students to explore this different approach and how to practice it in your daily life.

 Your voice goes before you to announce you to the world.
 Let it be as strong and direct as you are.
 Learn about breath, relaxation, and focus; join in simple exercises to build confidence and turn stress into clear, powerful speech.